AntoineGanne/AntoineGanne/README.md

 ![me](https://i.imgur.com/8HsfCAT.png)

-Let's make the world a better place for everyone.
+_Let's make the world a better place for everyone._

 Freshly graduated from Polytech Lyon.
-I'm now a software engineer!
+I'm now a *software engineer!*

 Currently looking for a job.
 Do you think I would fit in your team? ✨

-I'd love to help on an open-source project!
+Also, I'd love to help on an open-source project!

+Feel free to reach me on LinkedIn or here on Github.

 Pronouns: he/him